These days, cricket has a rule everyone knows: six balls make an over. Simple enough.

 - Late 1930s–1940s: Many 8-ball overs

-Exceptions:- Some matches retained 6 balls
+- Some matches remained at 6 balls

 - From early 1950s onward: 6 balls